 A bond default occurs when the bond issuer fails to make interest or principal payment within the specified period.
-Defaults typically occur when the bond issuer has run out of cash to pay its bondholders, and since defaulting on a bond severely restricts the issuer’s ability to acquire financing in the future, default is usually a last resort—and therefore a sign of severe financial distress.
+Defaults most often occur when the bond issuer has run out of cash to pay its bondholders.
+Since a default severely restricts the issuer’s ability to acquire financing in the future, it is usually a last resort.
+It is a sign of severe financial distress.

-- A bond default is when a bond issuer fails to make interest or principal payments within the specified period.
+- A bond default is when a bond issuer fails to make payments within the specified period.

-- A bond default doesn’t necessarily mean you’ll lose all of your principal; you’ll typically receive a portion of it back.
+- A bond default doesn’t always mean you’ll lose all of your principal; you’ll most often receive a portion of it back.

-- Highly-rated bonds tend not to default, so check bond ratings before you buy.
+- Highly-rated bonds tend not to default.
+Be sure you check bond ratings before you buy.

 Defaults and Market Performance

-The vast majority of defaults are anticipated in financial markets, so a good deal of the negative price action associated with a default may occur before the actual announcement.
-The majority of defaults are preceded by downgrades to the credit ratings of the issuing entity, which results in most defaults occurring among lower-rated bonds issued by entities that already have well-known problems.
+Most defaults are anticipated in financial markets.
+This means a good deal of the negative price action that comes with a default may occur before the default is announced.
+Many defaults are preceded by downgrades to the credit ratings of the issuing entity.
+This results in most defaults occurring among lower-rated bonds issued by entities that already have well-known problems.

-In the 42-years through 2011, 100% of AAA-rated municipal bonds paid all of the expected interest and principal payments to investors, while 99.9% of AAA-rated muni bonds did so.
-From 1920–2009, only 0.9% of AAA-rated corporate bonds defaulted.
-From these numbers, we can see that highly-rated bonds tend not to default—reflecting the strong financial condition typically associated with a high rating.
+Between 1970 and 2019, 100% of AAA-rated municipal bonds paid all of the expected interest and principal payments to investors.
+When it comes to AA-rated muni bonds, 99.9% did so.
+Over the same length of time, only 0.08% of AAA-rated corporate bonds defaulted within a five-year period.
+From these numbers, we can see that highly-rated bonds tend not to default.
+This reflects the strong financial condition that often comes with a high rating.

 Market Segments With High Defaults

-The risk of default is lowest for developed-market government bonds such as U.S. Treasuries, mortgage-backed securities backed by the U.S. government, and bonds with the highest credit ratings.
-Bonds whose prices are more impacted by the possibility of default than by interest rate movements are said to have a high credit risk.
-They tend to perform when their underlying financial strength is improving, but underperform when their finances weaken.
+The risk of default is lowest for developed-market government bonds.
+These include U.S. Treasury's mortgage-backed securities backed by the U.S. government, and bonds with the highest credit ratings.
+Bonds with prices that are more impacted by the possibility of default than by interest rate movements are said to have a high credit risk.
+They tend to perform when their underlying financial strength is improving.
+But they underperform when their finances weaken.

 The Bottom Line

-Individuals can avoid the impact of defaults by sticking with high-quality individual securities or lower-risk bond funds.
-Active managers can avoid default risk through intensive research, but keep in mind that a rising default can weigh on entire market segments and pressure fund returns even if the manager can avoid securities that default.
-As a result, defaults can affect all investors to some extent, even those who don’t hold individual bonds.
+You can avoid the impact of defaults by sticking with high-quality individual securities or lower-risk bond funds.
+Active managers can avoid default risk through research.
+Keep in mind that a rising default can weigh on entire market segments and pressure fund returns even if the manager can avoid securities that default.
+As a result, defaults can affect all investors to some extent—even those who don’t hold individual bonds.